AIMLab-UBC/AIMLab-UBC.github.io/_pages/jobs.md

 ### Ph.D. and post-doctoral fellowship (PDF) positions in machine learning for medical imaging and bioinformatics (posted on: July 27, 2021)

-Job Summary
 Multiple Ph.D. and post-doctoral fellowship (PDF) positions in the field of machine learning/computational biology are available in the School of Biomedical Engineering and Department of Pathology and Laboratory Medicine at the University of British Columbia/Vancouver General Hospital.
 The incumbent will join an interdisciplinary team working to establish a program on machine learning applications in pathology and genomics.
 Candidates are expected to have extensive experience in one or more of the following areas: diverse areas of machine learning and statistics especially deep neural networks, statistics, and image processing.
 Post-doctoral candidates will play an important role in the project team, including authoring grants, conducting large-scale international projects, managing collaborations, disseminating research findings, and assisting in managing junior lab members.